wellesley-bisc195/wellesley-bisc195.github.io/lessons/Lesson05.md

 But there are plenty more opportunities for re-using code, especially "loops."
-In the 🐢exercise from [Chapter 4](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html#chap04) you've seen one use of the `for` loop.
+In the 🐢 exercise from [Chapter 4](https://benlauwens.github.io/ThinkJulia.jl/latest/book.html#chap04) you've seen one use of the `for` loop.

 ```julia